stemmlerjs/dddforumv2/README.md

 Ensure you've [installed Docker](https://www.docker.com/products/docker-desktop/) on your machine and have it started.

-This will allow us to run local services that we need (such as Postgres) without having to do messy setup.
+This will allow us to run the local services we need (such as Postgres) without messy setup.

 This keeps our development environments simple and reproducible.